Noemata/RosettaNavigation/README.md

 **WinUI**

-> **CanvasWinUI** sluggish depending on controls used, becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
+> **CanvasWinUI** sluggish depending on controls used, becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled leading to an eventual crash.
-> **ListBoxWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
+> **ListBoxWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled leading to an eventual crash.
-> **ListViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
+> **ListViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled leading to an eventual crash.
-> **GridViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled.
+> **GridViewWinUI1** becomes progressively slower due to a memory leak with NavigationCacheMode Enabled or Disabled leading to an eventual crash.
 > **DataGridWinUI1** cannot be completed at this time because DataGrid has not been updated to the current release of WinUI.
 > **TabViewWinUI1** leaks memory badly and is even worse than Uwp variant.
 > **WebViewWinUI1** performs very well, does not leak when NavigationCacheMode set to Enabled, small leak when Disabled.  !!Warning !! flicker may induce seizure for those with photosensitive epilepsy.